NIH-CARD/scRNAseq-pipeline/README.md

 In addition, the `snakefile` requires modifications to fit your project.
 The top section "Parameter" should be modified for your dataset, include quality control values, where the input metadata and cell/cell gene marker files are stored.
 Input files should have their values match the parameters section.

 #### Outputs:
-- RNA and ATAC Multiome atlas object (multiome_atlas.h5ad)
+- RNA atlas object (05_annotated_anndata_rna.h5ad)
-- List of differentially expressed genes and accessible regions (data/significant_genes/(rna or atac)/(celltype)_(disease)_(DGE or DAR).csv
+- List of differentially expressed genes and accessible regions (data/significant_genes/<rna>/<celltype_disease_DGE>.csv
 - Preprocessed and QC-filtered AnnData objects for each sample

 #### Current version:
 - Uses Singularity images for reproducible runs (scVI modeling will be slow until a GPU-enabled image is created)
 - Snakemake runs steps until all output files are created
 - Genes used for celltyping are input from `input/example_marker_genes.csv`
-- Both RNA and ATAC processing has to be done to run this pipeline
+- RNA processing has to be done to run this pipeline
 - Data needs to be stored in a specific heirarchy
 - Cellbender needs to be run after CellRanger to compensate for ambient RNA
 - Differential Gene Expression and Differential Accessibility of Regions analysis are done